laohuang101/Arch-configuration/rofi-swaks/readme.md

 ------
 ## Dependency:
-- Rofi (configuration from adi1090x theme-6 style-6)
+- Rofi (configuration from adi1090x theme-6 style-6 and theme-4 style-4 for disk forensic)
 - fzf
 - kitty (or other terminal)
 - Black Arch repo (optional)